George Pocheptsov: Appearance in popular culture

 The media and prominent art collectors refer to Pocheptsov as a child prodigy, especially in the earlier part of his life.
 Pocheptsov art career appears in magazines and newspapers such as The New York Times, Time, People, Parents, The Washingtonian, US Art, Art and Antiques, Art News, Architectural Digest, Southern Living, Spirit of the Carolinas, among other publications.
-He has also made appearances on The Oprah Winfrey Show, Good Morning America, The John Walsh Show, The Today Show, Ripley’s Believe It or Not, The Later Today Show, and Nickelodeon.

 A documentary film detailing Pocheptsov’s life titled, A Brush with Destiny, won four Emmy Awards.